benburrill/halt_is_defeat/README.rst

-As for *how* it works, to provide some comfort that it isn't flagrantly impossible, Sphinx (HiD's compilation target) is **not** strictly Turing complete (no computer with finite memory is TC), so Sphinx's halting problem is not undecidable.
-We are not solving the halting problem of Turing machines, only of Sphinx.
+As for *how* it works, to provide some comfort that it isn't flagrantly impossible, Sphinx (HiD's compilation target) is **not** strictly Turing complete (no computer with finite memory is TC), so Sphinx's halting problem need not be undecidable.
+The Sphinx emulator is not solving the halting problem of Turing machines, only of Sphinx.

 For more information on what's really going on here, see https://github.com/benburrill/sphinx.